EmilHvitfeldt/smltar/docs/07_ml_classification.md

 The metrics for the test set look about the same as the resampled training data and indicate we did not overfit during tuning.
 The accuracy of our final model has improved compared to our earlier models, both because we are combining multiple preprocessing steps and because we have tuned the number of tokens.

-The confusion matrix on the testing data in Figure \@ref(fig:finalheatmap) also yields pleasing results.
+The \index{matrix!confusion}confusion matrix on the testing data in Figure \@ref(fig:finalheatmap) also yields pleasing results.
 It appears symmetric with a strong presence on the diagonal, showing that there isn't any strong bias towards either of the classes.

 ```r